aifaiz/aics-facebook-woocommerce/README.md

 Woocommerce plugin for facebook login

 ```

-developed by the request from Like Method Members
+plugin developed by the request from Like Method Members

 ```
 ---